Robustly overfitting latents for flexible neural image compression: Preliminaries and related work

 \subsection{Other methods}

 While methods such as SGA aim to optimize the latent variables for neural image compression at inference time, other approaches have been explored in recent research. \cite{guo2021soft} proposed a soft-then-hard strategy alongside a learned scaling factor for the uniform noise to achieve better compression and a smoother latent.
 These methods are used to fine-tune network parameters but not the latents directly. \cite{zhu2022transformer} proposed using Swin-transformer-based coding instead of ConvNet-based coding.
 They showed that these transforms can achieve better compression with fewer parameters and shorter decoding times. \cite{rozendaal2021overfitting} proposed to also fine-tune the decoder alongside the latent for video compression.
-While accommodating the additional cost of saving the model update, they demonstrated a gain of $\sim 1dB$. \cite{zhang2021implicit} and \cite{dupont2021coin} proposed using implicit neural representations for video and image compression, respectively. \cite{he2022elic} proposed an improved context model (SCCTX) and a change to the main transform (ELIC) that achieve strong compression results together. \cite{nouby2023image} revisited vector quantization for neural image compression and demonstrated it performs on par with hyperprior-based methods.
-While these approaches change the training process, our work differs in that we only consider the inference process.
+While accommodating the additional cost of saving the model update, they demonstrated a gain of $\sim 1dB$. \cite{zhang2021implicit} and \cite{dupont2021coin} proposed using implicit neural representations for video and image compression, respectively. \cite{he2022elic} proposed an improved context model (SCCTX) and a change to the main transform (ELIC) that achieve strong compression results together. \cite{nouby2023image} revisited vector quantization for neural image compression and demonstrated it performs on par with hyperprior-based methods. \cite{li2020deep} proposed a method to incorporate trellis-coded quantization in neural codecs.
+While these approaches change the training process, our work differs in that we only consider the inference process. \cite{balcilar2023latent} proposes latent shift, a method that can further optimize latents using the correlation between the gradient of the reconstruction error and the gradient of the entropy.